 The answer to this varies from patient to patient.
 It usually lasts between 6-9 months. ( Smoking, late nights, regular hot saunas make the fillers last shorter.)

-How much does Tear Trough Fillers cost?
+How much does Tear Trough Fillers cost in Singapore?

 Tear Trough fillers are charged by the syringe and costs between $600-$1200 per syringe, depending on the brand and types used.
 Teosyal ReDensity II are usually in the higher range as they are a product with Vitamin C and Glutathione (pigment-lightening ingredients) contained in the Hyaluronic Acid Gel.
 Other suitable products are Restylane Vital or Vital Light, Belotero Soft or Balance.
 I don’t recommend getting Juvederm at the undereyes due to excessive swelling.

 Vitamin C-infused mono-filament threads cost $800-$1000 per treatment.
 The Vitamin C lightens the dark eye circles while the threads tighten and firm up the skin and tissue at the undereyes.
 The threads also stimulate collagen-production and thus this treatment is also very popular for real dark eye circle pigments, especially in Singapore.
 Read more about this in another post coming soon!

 Got questions?
 Feel free to contact me through these various methods: